Adrian Cola Rienzi: Trade union leader

 He founded both the Oilfields Workers' Trade Union and the All Trinidad Sugar Estates and Factory Workers Union, and was involved in the establishment of three other trade unions.
 In 1936, after breaking with Arthur Cipriani and his Trinidad Labour Party, Rienzi founded his own party, the Trinidad Citizens League, which was based on the workers in the sugar belt in mid and south Trinidad.
 He was also the first president of the Trinidad and Tobago Trades Union Council, from its foundation in 1938 until 1944.

 Borough Council and Legislative Council

-Rienzi also served four terms on the San Fernando Borough Council (three as Mayor of San Fernando) and represented Victoria on the Legislative Council from 1937-1944.
+Rienzi also served four terms on the San Fernando Borough Council (three as Mayor of San Fernando) and represented Victoria on the Legislative Council from 1937 to 1944.
 He then worked in the public service as a Crown Counsel.

 Advocate for Indo-Trinidadians

 In addition to working for workers rights, Rienzi also worked for the rights of Indo-Trinidadians.
 He helped secure more employment of Indo-Trinidadians in the public service, the right to cremation, the recognition of Hindu and Muslim marriages and the establishment of schools by non-Christian religious groups.